Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-During the import process, when encountering Bitmap type data, you can use to_bitmap to convert the data into Bitmap, or use the bitmap_empty function to fill the Bitmap.
+During import, when Bitmap-type data is encountered, you can use to_bitmap to convert the data into Bitmap, or use the bitmap_empty function to populate a Bitmap.

 1|koga|17723